diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

 Diskover-web uses multiple levels to limit Elasticsearch index and directory visiblity and access:

-1) Index mappings (INDEX_MAPPINGS) can be configured and set to control what indices groups and users are allowed to see.
+1) Index mappings can be configured and set to control what indices groups and users are allowed to see.
 Excluded dirs and es search query can also be added to index mappings for more granular control.

 2) AD/LDAP and Oauth2 group directory permissions

 3) Unix directory permissions

 Visibility can be limited by users/groups to specific indexes or branches within a given index.